Sports Injury, Costa Mesa, California

 Being sourced from the patient’s own body, there is no chance of allergy, and minimal chance of infection or adverse reaction.

-With the efficacy of regenerative medicine now being widely recognized, this can be used as an alternative to more invasive procedures such as surgery in some cases.
+With the efficacy of regenerative medicine now being widely recognized in sports injury rehabilitation, this can be used as an alternative to more invasive procedures such as surgery in some cases.

 Common sports-related injuries